alibaba/EasyCV/docs/source/tutorials/export.md

 # Export tutorial

 We support three kinds of the export model, the original model, the script model, and the blade model.
-Script (Jit) and Blade are used to accelerate the inference process.
-We also support the end2end export mode to wrapper the preprocess and postprocess  with the model.
+We also support the end2end export mode to wrapper the preprocess and postprocess  to the model.

+- Script (Jit) Model can be used independently from Python.
+It is convenient to be deployed in various environments and has litte dependency on hardware.
+It can also reduce the inference time.
+For more details, you can refer to the official tutorial: https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html

+- Blade Model is used to greatly accelerate the inference process.
+It combines the technology of computational graph optimization, TensorRT/oneDNN,  AI compiler optimization*, etc*.
+For more details, you can refer to the official tutorial: https://help.aliyun.com/document_detail/205129.html

 ### Export model